-At around 6 months, babies need an average of eleven hours of uninterrupted nighttime sleep, and three and a half hours of daytime naps spread over two to three naps*.
+At around 6 months old, babies need an average of eleven hours of uninterrupted nighttime sleep, and three and a half hours of daytime naps spread over two to three naps*.
 From six through eight months, babies become more mobile.
 They roll over, sit up, maybe even stand holding on to something.
 Many scoot or crawl, and the first teeth come in.
 Most babies sleep through the night fairly regularly, but if yours doesn’t, it is still quite easy to get them on a good 6 month sleep schedule.
+We have help:

 At six or seven months, a baby who had been a good sleeper might start having difficulties.
 As she experiences her first wave of separation anxiety, she may resist being left in her crib at night.
 She may start also start waking up more often to see you.
 There is no “right” schedule for all babies, but the sample below is a good framework.
 Some variation is inevitable—a baby who naps for ninety minutes starting at 9:00 a.m. is not going to be on the same clock as one who naps for two hours starting at 9:30.
 But the starting point, 7:00 or 7:30 a.m., and the end point, 7:00 or 7:30 p.m., should be about the same.